Information for patients

 - Recurrence – Even when all the parts of the polyp seem to have been removed, the polyp can grow back.
 This is called recurrence.

-Depending on the nature of the polyp, this can be happen in up to 1 in 5 of patients within a year after initial removal.
+Depending on the nature of the polyp, this can happen in up to 1 in 5 of patients within a year after initial removal.

 This is why we arrange for routine endoscopy check-ups and usually this can be dealt with during these check-ups.
 Sometimes, the recurrence may mean a surgical operation is needed to remove the polyp completely.